-- Over the past 10 years we have supported and worked with over 500 visual artists and helped them to build or develop their careers; some of whom are still members today.
+- Since 2006 we have supported and worked with over 500 visual artists and helped them to build or develop their careers; some of whom are still members today.

-- In the first three years of this programme, we have engaged almost 3500 children and young people, from over 90 schools, reaching a physical audience of over 40,000, combined with a vast online reach.
+- Since its launch in 2012, this programme has engaged almost 7000 children and young people, from over 400 schools, reaching a physical audience of over 50,000, combined with a vast online reach.

 Art Classes for the Public

-- Since 2011 our courses have provided regular paid work for 22 artist tutors (some on a continual basis) and delivered over 7800 hours of teaching to almost 800 participants.
+- Since 2011 our courses have provided regular paid work for 25 artist tutors (some on a continual basis) and deliver 5000 teaching hours annually.

 Liverpool Art Fair